How to pick the right respiratory protection

 When it became difficult to get respiratory products during the pandemic, confusion seemed to spike around standards.
 Emergency Use Authorization (EUA) was talked about, but for the most part, the standards haven't changed.

-So whether you’re protecting against physical hazards like mist, dust, or chemicals, or your main concern is a virus, a respiratory program is a good idea.
+So whether your main concern is a virus or you’re protecting against physical hazards like mist, dust, or chemicals, a respiratory program is a good idea.

 Back to basics

 Maybe the most important thing we can all do regarding respiratory protection is to get back to the basics.
 In a lot of ways, I fear people are still putting a Band-Aid on an artery.
 They're still trying to find the – I hate using this, but here it goes – “new normal.”

 When I talk about getting back to the basics, it really is the basics.
 It’s about understanding the hazard you face.
 Can we remove that hazard?
 If not, can we replace it via a substitute?
 Or can we keep people away from it?